appjs/appjs/README.md

 ## Node Install

-__Due to the complex dependencies of AppJS installation via npm is more difficult than we'd like, be forewarned.__
+__Be forewarned: due to the complex dependencies of AppJS, installation via npm is difficult and error prone.__

 You need to have node **v0.8.x** and node-gyp installed.
 After [installing node](https://github.com/joyent/node/wiki/Installation), use the following command to install node-gyp: